morinted/art_of_chording/docs/layout/top-row.md

 ### 1. Translate

 Write the English sentence represented by these outlines, including punctuation.
+Don't worry too much about capitalization or spacing, we'll get to that later.

 1. `-T HUL S TUF TP-PL`
 2. `TAP -T SAP TP-PL`